 As the Editions de Parfums website tells us, “Christmas is a family atmosphere: particular colors—mostly red & green, and a scent made of pine, amber, cinnamon and a touch of cotton candy.
 A few years ago, Dominique Ropion made an olfactory sketch of this unique December scent.
 Frederic Malle and him decided to ‘polish’ it to make it even more comfortable, diffusive, and to make it perform in a scented candle.”

 Joyeux Noël is a limited edition.
 It sells for $95 (!) through the Editions de Parfums website and Frédéric Malle Editions de Parfums boutiques.

-My latest post on Now Smell This is a fragrance review of Jo Malone Rose Water & Vanilla.
+My latest post on Now Smell This is a review of Cardamom Rose and Toboacco Cognac from House of Cherry Bomb Perfumes.
 You can read it here.

 Wishing all my American friends a very happy Thanksgiving Day, full of good company and good cheer.

 (My mother gave me this book when I was ten years old, knowing my love for Little Women.
 Maybe I’ll re-read it this weekend!)